Pat Kirtley

-Pat Kirtley (born in Kentucky, United States) is an American fingerstyle guitarist, composer and guitar educator.
+Pat Kirtley (born 1952) is an American fingerstyle guitarist, composer and guitar educator.

 Biography

-Pat Kirtley grew up in a musical Kentucky family.
+Pat Kirtley was born in 1952 in Kentucky.
+He grew up in a musical Kentucky family.
 As a child he was exposed to the musical influences of his mother's family – listening to country and bluegrass – and his father's family who were more attracted to pop and classical music.

-Kirtley's first exposure to guitar, at age 5, was hearing guitarist and composer Spider Rich (writer of many tunes for Chet Atkins, including Yakety Axe) in a small recording studio where Kirtley's father worked as a part-time assistant.
-Rich was playing fingerstyle in the style of Chet Atkins, and Kirtley says from that moment, he wanted to learn guitar.
-He began learning at age 8, taught by two uncles who were influenced by Chet Atkins and Merle Travis, as well as pop and country music of the day.